What do change managers and consultants complain about the most? The lack of support from leaders.

 Like it or not, support for organizational change needs to be earned.
 Support is earned by engaging with leaders and providing adequate information.
 If leaders have been around long enough, they have experienced the disruption caused by acting on inadequate information.

-If your leader isn’t supporting your change, then maybe you haven’t convinced them that they should.
-This leader needs to know more about your change.
+If your leaders are not supporting your change, then maybe you haven’t convinced them that they should.
+These leaders need to know more about your change.

 But, what if you’ve provided all the information you can, and the leader still won’t act?
-One of two things are happening.
+One of two things is happening.

-Things change and there may now be more important priorities than the change you’ve been asked to implement.
+What’s the other possibility?
+Things changed and there are now more important priorities than the change you were asked to implement.
 You need to ask about competing priorities.
 You may also need to carry on with less active support from that busy leader.
-In the end, you can always ask them if you can schedule your change to a time when it will be a priority.
+In the end, you can always ask her if you can reschedule your change to a time when it will be a priority.
 Asking that question might get the support you need.

 What’s worse than no support?
 Leaders who act without enough information.
 Their recklessness will sabotage organizational support for your change.
 Hasty and ill-considered messages from the top disengage everyone.

 This is where you need to “manage your boss.”
-Slow them down.
-Try to tell them how much damage they might cause.
+Slow her down.
+Tell her how much damage she might cause.
 Again, it’s all about information.
-More information may push them to the right side of the Information vs. Leader Action diagram
+More information may move her to the right side of the Information vs. Leader Action diagram, above.

 Integral to one of the most comprehensive and flexible change management models is the concept of conscious change leadership.